 Create your own art at the Upside Down Museum!
 You will be taken through fun exhibits to create your own fun art like this!

-After using the gram I found one small shop that I wanted to visit called Japa Silver.
+After using the gram, I found one small shop that I wanted to visit called Japa Silver.
 They had a lot of cute rings at great prices.
+Afterwards we went to a more well-known silver shop called Prapen.
+We were able to watch some of the silver being melded.

-We ended our silver shopping trip at UC Silver village.
-These are more high end but they had a large selection of high quality pieces.
+We ended our silver shopping trip at UC Silver Village.
+These are more high-end, but they had a large selection of high-quality pieces.
 The outside of the shop is huge and also makes for fun pictures.

-Now I mentioned most places get their art pieces from a wholeseller.
-Danaswari is one of the major art wholesellers in Ubud.
-They don’t have a website and your tour guide isn’t just going to take you here.
+Now I mentioned most places get their art pieces from a wholesaler.
+Danaswari is one of the major art wholesalers in Ubud.
+They don’t have a website, and your tour guide isn’t just going to take you here.
 However, this place is worth the stop because it has the largest selection of art I have seen!
-I put the exact coordinates below since they don’t have an address.
-If you use the street viewer you can see the sign and the shop on both sides of the road!

 8°35’27.6″S 115°16’47.6″E